CS5500-S-2023/team-koala/README.md

 Koala Reminder is a discord chatbot that reminds discord users of their packages or events.
 Discord users can interact with the bot via commands.

 # Functionalities
-Reminds you of status updates of your packages via discord private messages.
+Reminds users of status updates of their packages via discord private messages.
 - Currently, this bot supports creating, updating, updating and deleting packages.
 - Once users have created packages with the bot, they will be notified daily (from 8:00 a.m. to 8:00 p.m.
 PST) if there are any updates.
     - Adaptability to users in time zones that is not PST is in the plan.

-Remind you of events via discord private messages
+Reminds users of events via discord private messages
 - Currently, this bot only supports creating reminders/events that repeats or don't repeat.
 - Timezone
 > Note: This documentation uses the word **reminder** interchagebaly with the word **event**.